- Video: Late Miscarriage – Causes, Symptoms, and Recovery

 What Causes Late Miscarriage?

-Although rare, late miscarriages may happen due to no particular reason and the exact reason may not even be known.
-There are various causes of miscarriage in second trimester that can be linked to the medical condition of the mother.
-It is important to understand what causes late term miscarriage and take necessary precautions in order to prevent such a situation.
+Although rare, late miscarriages are possible and may happen due to no particular reason.
+The exact cause of a late miscarriage may not even be known.
+There are various causes of miscarriage in the second trimester that can be linked to the medical condition of the mother.
+It is important to understand what causes late-term miscarriage and take necessary precautions in order to prevent such a situation.
 Listed below are some of the reasons why one may experience a miscarriage:

 - A weak placenta may cause miscarriage.
 As per a report, a quarter of all miscarriages are thought to occur due to the early opening/dilation of the cervix.
 The risk of such miscarriage is higher if you have had an abortion or miscarriage previously.